Mjz86/C_colon/mcc.md

   thread-safe allocators are more expensive to use , although non thread-safe allocators can be used via channels , its still not a good choice. its similar to how cxx does coroutine frame Ellison, but this time the stack frame is also available.

+ however,  this time , we have lifetime tokens in the language , so , an example may be: for a memory region M allocated with lifetime L between calls to elidable (re)new and delete  calls , or a dynamic  object O that implicitly does allocate M , the compiler is allowed to provide the region M with other means than new and is obligated to not call the corresponding delete if it does so. analyzing the lifetime L , if L is within B , B being the lifetime of the stack frame or a region of memory R,  the compiler is allowed to expand R or the stack frame under the as-if rule. note that , doing so correctly may need meta data.

+for example  a size typed capacity field behind the allocation region, or a high bit in a pointer reference to such region. or simply having a flag next to the reference that indicates Ellison. in my view,  using some bits in the pointer is superior to addling a capacity feild.

+there also might be ways to have a call to new or renew  produce a flag , and delete  to consume it.